Annual Shareholders‘ Meeting 2017

 - the value of the assets reported in the balance sheet is above EUR 1,800,000;

-- the average number of the employees during the reported financial year exceeds 50 persons.
+- according to the list, the average number of the employees during the reported financial year exceeds 50 persons.

 Note: This summary is compiled for informational purposes only and cannot be treated as binding advice.